KK1811/QuazApp/README.md

 Quazapp - An online quiz portal

-•   An online portal to create and take quizzes, with graphical representation of metrics.
+•   An online portal to create and take quizzes.